7 Things To Know When Choosing a LGV School

 4 – Automatic Trucks.

 If you’ve never driven a lorry before you may be surprised to learn that lorry gearboxes are completely different to the ones found in your car.
 Trying to use an 8 speed gearbox, a four over four or range changer can be mind boggling for someone who’s new to lorry driving!
-We only use automatic trucks that are so much easier to drive than their manual counterparts, meaning that we can keep the course lengths shorter and the costs down – and you don’t have to worry about learning to use a complicated gearbox for your test.
+These days most companies use automatic trucks, these are are so much easier to drive than their manual counterparts, meaning that you can keep the course length shorter and the costs down – and you don’t have to worry about learning to use a complicated gearbox for your test.
 You’ll still get a full manual entitlement even if you train in an automatic truck, so why make it harder for yourself?

 5 – Size of Training Vehicle.

 The size of the vehicle that you take your test in does not define the licence category needed to drive it, it’s the weight of the vehicle that is important.
 So why take your test in a larger vehicle than necessary?
 You didn’t learn to drive in a stretched limo, so why do some training companies use large lorries when smaller ones are easier to drive and perfectly acceptable on test?
-We use more compact lorries that are easy to drive and meet the DVSA test criteria – yet another way to improve your chances of passing the test.
+If you mount a kerb on your LGV test you will fail.
+Using a smaller vehicle means less chance of kerb strikes and more chance of passing.

 6 – Check Locations.